 We do not offer whole year placements.

-We look for school graduates that have initiative, drive, maturity, an outgoing nature and are hard workers as well as reliable and self-motivated.
-The role involves coaching sport for half the time, and in the remaining time, helping out in the Senior and Preparatory Schools.
+We look for school graduates that have initiative, drive, maturity, and an outgoing nature and are hard workers as well as reliable and self-motivated.
+The role involves coaching sport for half the time, and in the remaining time, helping out in the Preparatory School, and Middle and Senior School campuses.
 Some of this time will be in class, assisting in areas of particular interest to the individual in the role.
-This could involve Languages, Drama, Design and Technology or any other subject.
+This could involve Design, Drama, Languages, Technology, or any other subject.

-If you are interested in applying for a position, please send your Curriculum Vitae and a cover letter to Mr Kevin Brennan, Assistant Head of Senior School, firstname.lastname@example.org.
+If you are interested in applying for a position, please send your resume and a cover letter to the Director of Boarding, Mr Justin McInnes at firstname.lastname@example.org.
 The letter should be 250 words and outline why you believe you have the qualities needed for the role.

 Undertaking Initial Teacher Training and Practicum at Scots